floofywoofles/floofywoofles/README.md

 2: Habitual, a habit tracking app to keep me sane
 <br>

 I also have experience in C++, C, and PHP.
-I did freelance work for Firith.studio, and made a website for a company.
+I did freelance work for Firith.studio (under NDA), and made a website for a company.

 <br>